Critical Risk →

 Permanently revoke an authorization token.
 All child tokens will be denied via cascade evaluation (their status is not changed).

 AI agents may call agentbond_revoke_token to permanently remove or destroy resources in AgentBond.
 Without a policy, an autonomous agent could delete critical data in a loop with no way to undo the damage.
-Intercept blocks destructive tools by default and requires explicit human approval before enabling them.
+PolicyLayer blocks destructive tools by default and requires explicit human approval before enabling them.

 Without a policy, an AI agent could call agentbond_revoke_token in a loop, permanently destroying resources in AgentBond.
 There is no undo for destructive operations.
-Intercept blocks this tool by default and only allows it when a human explicitly approves the action.
+PolicyLayer blocks this tool by default and only allows it when a human explicitly approves the action.

 Destructive tools permanently remove data.
 Block by default.
 Only enable with explicit approval workflows.